Wouterbeets/mindpalace/vision.md

 # MindPalace Roadtrip Vision One-Pager

 ## Overview
 MindPalace, a local, event-sourced AI assistant, will capture a near-perfect record of a 1.5-year family roadtrip from Canada to Argentina in 2026, with a test run in the Balkans this summer.
 The goal is to enable homeschooling, connect with people, and break free from the 9-to-5 life, creating a once-in-a-lifetime adventure.
+At its core, MindPalace emphasizes radical transparency through a 3D Godot world front-end that visualizes LLM reasoning steps, data flows, and user interactions, fostering trust and enabling dynamic organization of thoughts and ambitions in a virtual mindpalace.
 To fund the $10,000 hardware setup, MindPalace will be monetized on Steam as a versatile tool for personal projects, with core data capture features and a plugin system for extensibility.

 ## Roadtrip Setup
 - **Participants**: Family of six (parents and four children).